spring-attic/reactive-streams-commons/README.md

   - `PublisherRetry` : retry a failed source sequence fixed or unlimited times
   - `PublisherScan` : aggregates the source values with the help of an accumulator function and emits the intermediate results
   - `PublisherSkip` : skips a specified amount of values
+  - `PublisherSkipLast` : skips the last N elements
+  - `PublisherSkipUntil` : skips values until another sequence signals a value or completes
   - `PublisherSkipWhile` skips values while the predicate returns true
-  - `PublisherSkipUntil` : skips values until another sequence signals a value or completes
   - `PublisherSwitchIfEmpty` : continues with another sequence if the first sequence turns out to be empty.
   - `PublisherTake` : takes a specified amount of values and completes
+  - `PublisherTakeLast` : emits only the last N values the source emitted before its completion
   - `PublisherTakeWhile` : relays values while a predicate returns true for the values (checked before each value)
   - `PublisherTakeUntil` : relays values until another Publisher signals
   - `PublisherTakeUntilPredicate` : relays values until a predicate returns true (checked after each value)